 The 36-Hour Day: A Family Guide to Persons Caring for Persons with Alzheimer’s Disease, first published in 1981, is the groundwork for Center’s commitment to public education.
 Co-authored by Memory Center faculty member, Dr. Peter V. Rabins, the book was the first of its kind.
-Now in its fifth edition, the book remains a definitive resource for families.
+Now in its sixth edition, the book remains a definitive resource for families.